 Trembling: Shaking or trembling for the first night home can be a normal side effect of the anesthesia wearing off, as your pet’s temperature drops during anesthesia.
 It should resolve completely within 24 hours.
 If it does not, please contact us.

-Pain medication: If pain medication is sent home, it should be started the next day.
+Pain medication: If pain medication is sent home, it should be started the next day (given with food).
 All animals receive pain medication during surgery that will last the first 24 hours.
 If your pet is vomiting, no pain medications should be given (they can be irritating to the stomach) and you need to contact us.

 Incision site: A small, firm, knuckle-sized swelling at the incision site can be a normal reaction as the suture knot under the skin dissolves.
 It should be completely gone within a month of surgery.

 If you have a post-operative question or concern during normal operating hours, please contact us (Monday through Friday 9AM to 4:30PM) at 216-732-7040.
 If necessary, we will schedule at time for you to bring your pet in for a re-check appointment.

 If you have an urgent concern outside of business hours, please contact PetFix via the emergency advice line listed on your pet’s discharge instructions and medical record.
 If you are sent to voice mail, please leave a message and you will be called back by our veterinarian.